 10 Eclipse plugins you shouldn’t code without

 Developers primarily work from their favorite IDE (integrated development environment).
 For that reason, good IDE extensions and plugins are becoming more and more important.
 For this blog, I examined Eclipse IDE plugins and then narrowed it down to the top 10 most helpful plugins that I have added to my own toolkit.
+You can download the Eclipse Plugin One-Pager here.
 All of the IDE extensions that I recommend here are production-grade, and they are available in the Eclipse marketplace.
 More importantly, all these plugins are free.
 So, without further ado … let’s look at the list!

 SonarLint relies on a set of rules, SonarRules, which include PMD, CheckStyle and Findbugs rules, to name only a few.
 This means that this plugin is basically a one-stop-shop.
 In addition, the plugin integrates with SonarQube or SonarCloud, enabling you to use their quality profiles with which your app should comply.